timbrennecke/chatbot-reporting-dashboard/README.md

 > ⚠️ **Security Note for .app files**: macOS may block these apps because they're not Apple-signed.
 See [Security Instructions](SECURITY_INSTRUCTIONS.md) for safe bypass methods.

-**Option 2: Simple Installer**
+**Option 2: Dashboard Launcher**
-1. Download the `Simple Installer.app` from the repository
+1. Download the `Chatbot Dashboard Launcher.app` from the repository
 2. **Right-click** → **Open** (to bypass security warning)
-3. The app will guide you through installing prerequisites if needed
+3. The app will launch the dashboard after installation

 **Option 3: Advanced Installer**
 1. Download the `Chatbot Dashboard Installer.app` from the repository